 Instagram Hashtag Contest

 Looking to collect UGC?
 Try a hashtag contest.
-Hashtag contests encourage folks to post to their own profiles using your contest #hashtag(s) and the @mention of your Instagram Business profile.
+Hashtag contests encourage folks to post to their own profiles using your contest #hashtag(s).
 These contests not only allow you to collect UGC (Instagram images) but also promote brand awareness, as participant’s followers have a good chance of seeing a post that includes your brand.

 TIP: Use ShortStack’s feeds feature to collect hashtag contest entries from Instagram.
-Entrants simply need to post from a public profile with the contest #hashtag(s) and your Instagram Business Profile’s @mention in the original caption.
+Entrants simply need to post from a public profile with the contest #hashtag(s) in the original caption.

 Instagram is running a test where they remove the like and view counts from Instagram posts to help curb negative use of the platform and encourage a more positive social media environment.
 Using Instagram for your online marketing?
 Don’t worry about Instagram post likes, and concentrate on comment contests for engagement and linking to online forms for lead generation instead.